Coach Development - Creating sport and community leaders through education.

 This 2-day workshop is designed for coaches who have completed a triathlon Community Sport Coaching workshop and who wish to learn applied planning and training, how to create a yearly training plan (YTP), and to deepen their knowledge of skills assessment and performance analysis.

-*Coaches wishing to take this workshop must have completed Portfolio Paper 1 which follows the Community Sport course, and have received a passing grade on the Make Ethical Decisions online evaluation.
+*Coaches wishing to take this workshop must have completed Portfolio Paper 1 which follows the Community Sport course, and have received a passing grade on the NCCP’s Making Ethical Decisions online evaluation.

-This workshop is the practical evaluation for those coaches who have completed both a Community Sport workshop and the Competition Introduction workshop.
-Additionally, coaches registering for this workshop must have completed Portfolio Paper 2 which follows the Competition Introduction workshop (and have submitted a Coaching Hours log to their marker).
+This workshop is the practical evaluation for those coaches who have completed both a Community Sport workshop and the Competition Introduction workshop (part 1).
+Additionally, coaches registering for this workshop must have completed Portfolio Paper 2 which follows the Competition Introduction workshop (and have submitted their Coaching Hours log to their marker).

 Competition Development (Mentored Learning Plan)